rjw245/rjw245.github.io/_posts/2019-05-21-lightweight-memory-protection.md

 }
 ```

-**Listing 7.** Heap protection test program (Free).
+<a name="lst7">**Listing 7.**</a> Heap protection test program (Free).

-With more small modifications, we can make sure that freeing another task's memory is similarly not allowed (Listing 7).
+With more small modifications, we can make sure that freeing another task's memory is similarly not allowed ([Listing 7](#lst7)).
 Rather than dereference the pointer to Task A's heap memory, Task B passes it to Heap_Free.
 Once again, this test succeeds and the access is denied by exception.

 ## Demonstrating Heap Flexibility